Trade Gold Trading

 Liquidity - The fact that gold trading is one of the biggest financial trading market in the globe means that there are very many traders trading the market at any time of the day or night during the market week.
 The fact that there are many traders investing in this market make the market a very liquid one meaning that a trader can open & close trade in a matter of a few seconds.

-Low Transaction Cost - Because in gold trading there are many traders trading at any one given time means that trade costs are lower because of this big volume of trade positions taking place in the market.
-The only transaction cost paid by the trader is the spreads; no other cost is paid by the traders.
-The spread is also only when a trader opens a trade: thence if a trader doesn't trade then they don't pay any cost.
+Low Transaction Cost - Because so many people trade gold all the time, trading costs are lower because there's a lot of trading going on.
+The only trading cost the trader pays is the spreads: traders don't pay any other costs.
+The spread only happens when a trader starts a trade: so, if a trader doesn't trade, they don't pay anything.

 Basics of Analysis